Singapore's sovereign fund invests $1 billion in Grifols's U.S. unit

-MADRID, June 30 (Reuters) - Singapore's wealth fund GIC agreed to invest around 1 billion dollars in Biomat, a U.S.-based plasma collection company owned by Grifols (GRLS.MC), thus becoming a strategic investor in the Spanish pharmaceutical company, Grifols said on Wednesday.
+MADRID (Reuters) - Singapore’s wealth fund GIC agreed to invest around 1 billion dollars in Biomat, a U.S.-based plasma collection company owned by Grifols, thus becoming a strategic investor in the Spanish pharmaceutical company, Grifols said on Wednesday.

 GIC will have a minority stake in Biomat USA, which has a network of 296 plasma collection centres in the United States through the acquisition of newly issued non-voting shares.